kasbench/globeco-trade-service/documentation/supplemental-requirement-3.md

 Set the `submitted` column on the `trade_order` record to true.

-Return the execution response DTO
+Return the execution response DTO.

+**Error Handling and Status Codes:**
+- 201 Created: Execution created successfully, returns ExecutionResponseDTO
+- 400 Bad Request: Invalid input or mapping
+- 404 Not Found: Trade order not found
+- 500 Internal Server Error: Unexpected error

 ### Steps

-1. Create the new input DTO
+1. Create the new input DTO (`TradeOrderSubmitDTO`)
 2. Update the controller and service with the new API
 3. Update the tests
 4. Update the README.md